bitmakerla/estela/README.md

 <h3>Project Structure</h3>

 The project consists of three main modules:
-- API: Implements a REST API built with the Django REST framework toolkit, which exposes several endpoints to manage projects, spiders, and jobs.
+- REST API (estela-api): built with the Django REST framework toolkit, it exposes several endpoints to manage projects, spiders, and jobs.
 It uses Celery for task processing and takes care of deploying your Scrapy projects, among other things.
-- Queueing: estela needs a high-throughput, low-latency platform that controls real-time data feeds in a producer-consumer architecture.
-In this module, you will find a Kafka consumer used to collect and transport the information from the spiders into a database.
+- Queueing (queueing): estela needs a high-throughput, low-latency platform that controls real-time data feeds in a producer-consumer architecture.
+In this module, you will find a Kafka consumer used to collect and transport the information from the spider jobs into a database.
-- Web: A front-end project implemented with React Framework (with Ant Design) and Typescript.
-This module implements a user-friendly environment that communicates with the API and lets you manage your spiders and scraping projects.
+- Web (estela-web): A web interface implemented with React and Typescript that lets you manage projects and spiders.

 Each of these modules works independently of the rest and can be changed.
-Enter each folder to obtain a more detailed description of the module.
+Each module has a more detailed description in its corresponding directory.